seriousben/seriousben.com/content/posts/2020-05-changing-code-empathically/index.md

 I recognize that this article is pretty opinionated.
 But keep in mind that all the points discussed might or might not apply to you or your team.
 There are trade-offs to everything.
 But I am hoping that it can make yourself question how to be friendly, empathic, and inclusive to your coworkers.

 A lot of this article is based on behaviors that my team has in our day to day work.
 A lot of the ideas and formulations of this article have been taken from the discussions and pull request reviews.
-This attention to other people's feelings and while tending towards excellence is why I am so proud to be part of this awesome team.
+This attention to other people's feelings while tending towards excellence is why I am so proud to be part of this awesome team.

 There are multiple areas that I did not talk about in this article.
 Being a good reviewer, Accepting critique of your code, Attributing code changes to the reviewers, … These could be different articles by themselves.
 But for now, make sure to always assume the best out of people!